Holliston High School

 Holliston High School is the public secondary school serving Holliston, Massachusetts, United States.
 As of 2018, the school enrolled 809 students.
 The current principal is David List.
 MCAS, ACT, and SAT scores of Holliston High School students are consistently well above both state and national averages.

 History

 The first class to graduate from HHS consisted of 9 students in 1868.
 Their mascot was the Mt.
 Hollis hogs.
 The first high school was the Walker high school, built on the site of the Mt.
 Hollis Seminary (The Cutler School was later built on its charred remains).
-To accommodate the growing population a new school was built in 1957 near the Flagg Middle School, now known as Adams Middle School.
+To accommodate the growing population a new school was built in 1957 near the Flagg Middle School, now known as Robert Adams Middle School.
 The current school building on 370 Hollis Street opened in September 1969.
 The mascot has been changed to the Panthers.
+On December 15, 2025, plans to build a new multi-million dollar building was revealed to the district.

 Campus

 Holliston High has a small campus a half-mile away from downtown Holliston.
 It consists of a large building containing an auditorium, field house, and lab spaces.
 HHS athletic fields include a baseball diamond, softball diamond, football field that seats over 1,000, and large practice fields.
 The field house is home to the HHS volleyball and basketball teams as well as the winter track and wrestling teams.